kip-dk/angular-xrm-webresource/README.md

 1. Creating a solution
 1. Create an angular application with angular cli
 1. Add the angular application to your solution
 1. Deploy the application to your Dynamic 365
+1. Make your angular cli application work with IE.
-1. Add a simple xrm service that will allow data access through dynamic xrm WebApi
+1. Add a simple typescript xrm service that will allow data access through dynamic 365 WebApi
 1. Setup a development environment that allow development and test, directly in Visual Studio, without prior deployment to Dynamic 365

 ## Creating a solution